 Fasten off and weave in ends.

-Finished Ghost Potholder measures about 7 by 8 inches.
+Finished Jack-O-Lantern Potholder measures about 7 by 8 inches.

 Disclosure: Some of the links on my site are affiliate links, meaning, at no additional cost to you, I will earn a small commission if you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.